dariopellegrini/kdone-website/password_recovery.md

 Password recovery configuration takes as parameters
 - SMTP client
 - Base URL of web server
-- Redirect URL, to which user will be redirect to (optional)
+- Redirect URL, to which user will be redirected to (optional)
 - E-mail format configuration function, that lets to specify an e-mail format that uses password recovery link provided by KDone.

-This configuration will open `users/password/recovery` POST endpoint, which needs a body containing user's e-mail and a new password.
+This configuration will open `users/password/recovery` POST endpoint, which needs a body containing the user's e-mail and a new password.
 ```json
 {
 	"email":"info@email.com",